-Wingback chairs are a favorite reupholstery project piece for many do it yourselfers.
-They have a classic, yet versatile design, and when they are reupholstered, they can take on a completely different look that can’t be found in a store.
+Wingback chairs are a favorite reupholstery project piece for many do-it-yourselfers.
+They have a classic, yet versatile design, and when reupholstered, they can take on a completely different look that can’t be found in a store.

 Getting your measurements right is a key part of the process of recovering a wingback chair.
-You’ll want to make sure you have enough fabric to fully cover the chair.
+You’ll want to ensure you have enough fabric to fully cover the chair.

 Measuring Your Wingback Chair

 This method requires measuring each chair piece with the old fabric still on.
 While you have the option to keep the old fabric and simply cover over it with this method, it is recommended that you remove the fabric and start fresh once you’ve gotten your measurements.

 - Step 1: Measure the seat cushion.
 Remove the chair’s seat cushion if possible, measuring the length, height, and thickness, then multiply by two as you’ll add fabric to both sides.

 - Step 2: Measure the chair arms and depth.
 Start outside at the bottom of the chair, then measure over the arm into the seat.
 Then, measure the depth of the chair.

 - Step 3: Measure the back.
 Measure the chair height from the lowest point to the highest.
 Then, measure the width at the widest part of the chair, most likely the wings.